markopuza/markopuza.github.io/index.markdown

 ### WHEN?

-**December 16-17**, from 9am (hall opens 8:45) on Saturday till 14:00 on Sunday.
+**December 21-22**, exact times TBD (around 9-17:00 on Sat and 9-14:00 on Sun).
 Let us know below if you need a place to stay on Friday/Saturday night - we'll have a limited number of spots in a sleeping hall.

 ### WHERE?

-<a href="https://goo.gl/maps/TZL577dL1HTvbYUs7">Sports hall Slavomíra Šípoša, Alejová street 2, **Košice, Slovakia**</a>
+<a href="https://maps.app.goo.gl/Mng4kjmuHbsinxjM7">Sports hall SOŠ Ostrovského 1, **Košice, Slovakia**</a>

 Košice is best accessible with a car or via train/bus connection from the nearby major airports (Budapest 3.5h, Bratislava 4.5h, Vienna 6h, Prague 8.5h)

 ### HOW MUCH?

-Player fee (PF) is set to **21€**.
-The fee is reduced by 10 Eur if you are a junior or a new player (Thanks to <a href="https://szf.sk/">Slovenska Asociacia Frisbee</a>!).
-This includes 2-days of ultimate, Christmas Party, sleeping in a gym, and more.
+Player fee (PF) is set to **16€**.
+Reduced player fee is **8€** (you can pay the reduced fee if you are a junior player, a new player, or if the regular PF would prevent you from attending for whatever reason).

+You will receive the payment details after registration.

 ### HOW?